schoolofdevops/ultimate-terraform-bootcamp/labs/chapters/08-datasources.md

 Initializing provider plugins...
 - Checking for available provider plugins on https://releases.hashicorp.com...
-- Downloading plugin for provider "null" (1.0.0)...
+- Downloading plugin for provider "template" (1.0.0)...

 The following providers do not have any version constraints in configuration, so the latest version was installed.